koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > We need to get Phoenix out the door.
 That qualifies as work in my mind.

-But Eric does not find the answer complete:
+But Erik does not find the answer complete:

 > Yes, that's certainly one type of work.
 But you're still missing the three other types of work that IT Operations is responsible for.
-To me, that's nowhere near the level of understanding of work you need in order to fix your problems around project deliverables, outages, and compliance..
 We're going for a ride.

 They go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
 Erik speaks: